particl/hardware-wallet-playground/README.md

 ### Docker Compose File
 The orchestration of the test environment is provided by `docker/test-compose.yaml`.

-The compose file will spin up a network of:
+The compose file will spin up a network of multiple containers:
 - 1 Ledger NanoS emulator
+    * `ledger-speculos-nanos`:
 - 1 Trezor One emulator
 - 3 particl-core daemons:
     * `core-stake-node`: this node is responsible for generating blocks on the regnet.